carloscj6/BlurryLayout/README.md

 Create a beautiful blurry background with simple code and less work.

 Use this layout to place views above it while keeping the background awesome.
-Use your image and colors to come up with a cool layout that matches yorur needs
+Use your image and colors to come up with a cool layout that matches your needs
 ## Screenshot
 <img src="/Screenshots/device-2018-10-11-002239.png" width="300px">